tecteun/ADAU1452_DSP/README.md

 ## Todo

-    Figure out how to use the unpopulated sram spot with 23A1024 or similar
+    Figure out how to use the unpopulated SRAM spot with 23A1024 or similar
     https://docs.rs-online.com/5f59/0900766b8114ca33.pdf
     First tests show that this board is designed to use the ADAU1452 master SPI bus with either: